pctseng7/combinations-of-frequent-itemsets-spark/README.md

 ## License

-This project is licensed under the course project of INF553 at USC
+This repository is credited to the course project of INF553 at USC